MomokoXu/Project-Multi-User-Blog/README.md

 4. [Latest posts](https://momokotest-164402.appspot.com/blog): gives a list of the latest posts.
 Each post has the title of the post, the author of the post, the date created for the post and the content of the post.
 5. Find a particular post: allows users to search for a particular post by post id which will be shown on the URL after the user create a new post.
 6. [Create a new post](https://momokotest-164402.appspot.com/blog/newpost): allows users who are logged in to create a new post.
 If the user are not logged in, error message will display.
 If not both subject and content for the blog are filled, error message will display.
-7. Post management: Users can manage their own posts.
-They can edit and delete their post.
+7. Post management: allows users to manage their own posts.
+They can edit or delete their post.
-8. [Post comment](https://momokotest-164402.appspot.com/blog/5757334940811264): Any logged in user can comment on any posts.
+8. [Post comment](https://momokotest-164402.appspot.com/blog/5757334940811264): enables any logged in user can comment on any posts.
 Users can also manage their own comments.
 They can edit or delete their comments.
-9. [Post like](https://momokotest-164402.appspot.com/blog/5757334940811264) Any logged in user can like and unlike any posts and the number of total likes also shown under the post.
+9. [Post like](https://momokotest-164402.appspot.com/blog/5757334940811264): allows any logged in user can like and unlike any posts and the number of total likes is also shown under the post.
 7. [Logout](https://momokotest-164402.appspot.com/logout): allows users to log out from current account.
 8. This web app is responsive for different viewports.